yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/sdk-customizations-android.md

 After creating the `screen_payment_card_form.xml` file, you can define your own design.
 You need to use the Yuno Secure Fields components, which ensures that the Yuno SDK can retrieve credit card information during the checkout.
 Below, you will find a list of all the components you can use to change the design:

-> ### Changing components
+> 🚧 Changing Components
 >
 > When changing the Yuno Android SDK components, you must use them with their defined Android `id`.

-> ### v1.10.0 or higher
+### v1.10.0 or higher

->
-> Additional components are available for the Yuno SDK version v1.10.0 or higher.
-These components are listed at the \<a href="\#components-available-for-v1100-and-higher"\>subsection below\</a\>.
+Additional components are available for the Yuno SDK version v1.10.0 or higher.
+These components are listed at the \<a href="#components-available-for-v1100-and-higher">subsection below\</a>.

-  - `CloseButton`: Button to close the form.
+* `CloseButton`: Button to close the form.

 ```xml
 <ImageView
         android:id="@+id/imageView_close" />
 ```

-  - `CardNumberEditText`: Field where the user can enter the credit card number.
+* `CardNumberEditText`: Field where the user can enter the credit card number.

 ```xml
 <com.yuno.payments.features.base.ui.views.CardNumberEditText
     android:id="@+id/textField_number" />
 ```

-  - `CardDataStackView`: Field where the user can enter the credit card's expiration date and verification code (CVV/CVC).
+* `CardDataStackView`: Field where the user can enter the credit card's expiration date and verification code (CVV/CVC).

 ```xml
 <com.yuno.payments.features.base.ui.views.CardDataStackView
     android:id="@+id/cardDataStackView" />
 ```

-  - `TextView` for Voucher card type: This is a copy Yuno SDK shows when the card is ` VOUCHER  `type, you must set it below the CVV field.
+* `TextView` for Voucher card type: This is a copy Yuno SDK shows when the card is `VOUCHER `type, you must set it below the CVV field.

 ```xml
 <TextView